-- Are you able to fill in any of the lines on the example below for yourself?
+- Are you able to fill in any of the lines on the example below?

-- Would you be interested in finding out more?
+- Are you interested in finding out more?

 - What about your pēpi?
-They will have links to two sets of ancestors.
+They have links to two sets of ancestors.

 - Is there someone in your whānau who would be able to help you?